isomerpages/tp-virtualcampus/_explore/be-involved/cca-scholarship-2021.md

 2020 has been an unprecedented year for our students and CCA groups.
 However, despite the curveballs that the pandemic has thrown, they have remained resilient and positive, made significant efforts to keep their CCA groups alive, and devised creative workarounds in ways previously unimaginable.
 In the process, they were also engaged and exposed to new skills and learning opportunities.

 **Announcements**<br>
-The CCA Scholarship 2021 applications which was opened from 7 May 2021 to 7 June 2021 had ended.
+The CCA Scholarship 2021 applications was opened from 7 May 2021 to 7 June 2021.

-Applicants may be contacted for more information and the shortlisted applicants may be requested to attend interviews.
+Applicants may be contacted for more information or requested to attend interviews.

-Successful applicants will be notified via email in September 2021.
+Results of successful applications will be released via email in September 2021.

 For more information on the eligibility criteria and application process  for CCA Scholarship 2021, please download from [here](/files/tsea/ccascholarshipcriteria.pdf).